RocketChat/rocketchat.github.io/_posts/2018/01/2018-01-16-AEB-and-rocket-chat.md

 According to Eduardo Santos, a Technologist in the department, the team's Rocket.Chat is running well, is stable and has solved a lot of issues the team had with Slack.

+>"Rocket.Chat is the first tool I open when I come to work"

 The ability to self-host with Rocket.Chat also means that confidential documents are kept secure by their own policies on their own servers.

-## "Rocket.Chat is the first tool I open when I come to work"

-Since its implementation over a year ago, Rocket.Chat has overtaken email as the department's number-one communication tool.
-This is a real achievement for a governmental agency, which tend to be reliant on email.

 ## What next for the AEB and Rocket.Chat